ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 Flow of our application looks like this:

-1. We are producing messages to topic `example.topic_1` every second.
+1. We are producing message to topic `example.topic_1` every second.
 2. `struct_handler` handler is listening to `example.topic_1`.
 When message is received, UUID is printed and a new message is produced to to `example.topic_2`.
 3. `print_events_topic_1` handler is listening to `example.topic_1` and printing message UUID, payload and metadata.
 Correlation ID should be the same like in message in `example.topic_1`.
 4. `print_events_topic_2` handler is listening to `example.topic_2` and printing message UUID, payload and metadata.
 Correlation ID should be the same like in message in `example.topic_2`.